 - 32 kg – $119.99 pre-shipping

 Competition kettlebells are designed specifically for the snatch and the clean & jerk.
 They have a handful of special features that make them different from basic kettlebells, and the most important of these is that each and every kettlebell in a competition set is the same size; only the weight changes.
-This means the handle diameter, handle opening, and the overall size of the kettlebell is exactly the same whether you’re using 8 kg, 48 kg or anything in between.
-This uniformity allows you to maintain the same form at all times (same rack position, same resting position on forearm, etc.)
+This means the handle diameter, handle opening, and the overall size of the bell is exactly the same whether you’re using 8 kg, 48 kg or anything in between.
+This uniformity allows you to maintain the same form at all times (the same rack position, same resting position on forearm, etc.)

 Another fairly obvious difference between training and competition kettlebells is the use of color on the center mass.
 Just like in Olympic weightlifting, the colors are simply a way to identify the weight of the kettlebell from a distance.
-This is generally meant for spectators at a Girevoy Sport competition, but the colors can also helpful for easy identification in a gym setting – so much so that even basic training kettlebells are getting color added (usually around the base of the handles).
+This is generally meant for spectators at a Girevoy Sport competition, but the colors can also helpful for easy identification in a gym setting – so much so that even training kettlebells are getting color added to them (usually around the base of the handles).

 As with all competition kettlebells, every kettlebell in the Absolute set has the same exact dimensions – that is to say that the 8 kilogram Absolute is the same size as the 36 kilogram Absolute.
 The handles are a consistent 35 mm in diameter, the height of each unit is 280 mm, and maximum diameter of the hull is 210 mm.
 They are sold in 2-kilogram increments from 8 to 36 kg, and with the exception of the 16, 24, and 32 kilogram Absolutes, all are guaranteed accurate to within 1% of stated weight (the 16, 24, and 36 are actually accurate to within 100 grams!)